mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Returns → drjit.llvm.ad.Float16:
             *no description available*

+    .. py:method:: mitsuba.Texture1f16.wrap(self, pos)

+        Apply the configured texture wrapping mode to an integer position

+        Parameter ``pos`` (drjit.AnyArray):
+            *no description available*

+        Returns → drjit.AnyArray:
+            *no description available*

     .. py:method:: mitsuba.Texture1f16.wrap_mode()

-        Return the wrap mode
+        Return the boundary handling mode for out-of-bounds lookups

         Returns → drjit.WrapMode:
             *no description available*

+    .. py:method:: mitsuba.Texture1f16.writable()

+        Was this texture created so that kernels may store into it via :py:func:`write()`?

+        Returns → bool:
+            *no description available*

+    .. py:method:: mitsuba.Texture1f16.write(self, pos, value, active=Bool(True))

+        Store values into a writable hardware texture

+        The per-channel values in ``value`` are written to the texel addressed by the integer coordinates ``pos``.
+The texture must have been created with ``writable=True``.

+        This is a hardware texture store (a side effect): it is not differentiable, and the written texture is meant for display / external sampling rather than :py:func:`eval()`.

+        Parameter ``pos`` (drjit.llvm.ad.Array1u):
+            *no description available*

+        Parameter ``value`` (collections.abc.Sequence[drjit.llvm.ad.Float]):
+            *no description available*

+        Parameter ``active`` (drjit.llvm.ad.Bool | None):
+            Mask to specify active lanes.

+        Returns → None:
+            *no description available*

 .. py:class:: mitsuba.Texture1f64

-    .. py:method:: ``__init__(self, shape, channels, use_accel=True, filter_mode=FilterMode.Linear, wrap_mode=WrapMode.Clamp)
+    .. py:method:: ``__init__(self, shape, channels, use_accel=True, filter_mode=FilterMode.Linear, wrap_mode=WrapMode.Clamp, writable=False, srgb=False)

         Create a new texture with the specified size and channel count

-        On CUDA, this is a slow operation that synchronizes the GPU pipeline, so texture objects should be reused/updated via :py:func:`set_value()` and :py:func:`set_tensor()` as much as possible.
+        On GPU backends, this is a slow operation that synchronizes the pipeline to rewrite the device memory map.
+Therefore, prefer reusing and updating texture objects via :py:func:`set_value()` and :py:func:`set_tensor()` over creating new ones.

-        When ``use_accel`` is set to ``False`` on CUDA mode, the texture will not use hardware acceleration (allocation and evaluation).
-In other modes this argument has no effect.
+        When ``use_accel`` is set to ``False``, GPU backends will emulate the texture API instead of using the hardware texture units.
+In other modes, this argument has no effect.

         The ``filter_mode`` parameter defines the interpolation method to be used in all evaluation routines.
 By default, the texture is linearly interpolated.
 Besides nearest/linear filtering, the implementation also provides a clamped cubic B-spline interpolation scheme in case a higher-order interpolation is needed.
-In CUDA mode, this is done using a series of linear lookups to optimally use the hardware (hence, linear filtering must be enabled to use this feature).
+On the CUDA and Metal backends, this is done using a series of linear lookups to optimally use the hardware (hence, linear filtering must be enabled to use this feature).

         When evaluating the texture outside of its boundaries, the ``wrap_mode`` defines the wrapping method.
 The default behavior is ``drjit.WrapMode.Clamp``, which indefinitely extends the colors on the boundary along each dimension.

+        On the CUDA and Metal backends, hardware texture units resolve the sub-texel position using reduced-precision fixed-point weights (8 fractional bits on CUDA, i.e. 256 steps between texels).
+This does not degrade the stored values or the interpolated quantity, only how finely the fractional position within a texel is resolved.
+Set ``use_accel=False`` to disable the texture units and avoid this approximation at some cost in performance.

+        For 8-bit textures, setting ``srgb`` additionally requests that samples be decoded from sRGB to linear.
+Passing it for a floating-point texture raises an error.
+Channels are grouped into hardware RGBA quads, so within each group of four the first three are decoded and the fourth (alpha) is left linear (e.g. channel 3 is linear for a 6-channel texture).

         Parameter ``shape`` (collections.abc.Sequence[int]):
             *no description available*